joaovitorhfc/bigtech_site/README.md

 It includes professional design, interactive elements, and database-driven features that showcase a real-world company structure.

 Main highlights:
 - Clean and futuristic front-end interface
-- Dynamic back-end powered by PHP and MySQL
 - Sections for services, products, team members, and contact
 - Responsive layout for all screen sizes
 - Focus on usability, performance, and scalability